terra-campaigns/arrival/_informationPool.md

 - [ ] Mercian enigmatic leader, Imortra, possessed a beguiling charm that ensnared the minds and hearts of the cultists, a siren's call leading them deeper into the abyss.
 - [ ] Miraak, Kethra, Werebear and Nurderad Outcast face Ghuse.
 They are successful and hurt the faction.
 Miraak and Kethra are imprisoned, the others are killed.
 - [ ] Ushulx arrives in Glasrath

+## Holzander

+- [ ] Oozes are taking the second level, mixed with undead from the first level.
+Everything on both levels is getting destroyed.

+## Shards

+- [ ] Dolman's shard was responsible for holding